fire-archive/DesignConcepts/chapters/level_04.md

 -   You can't really reduce the time it takes to design the rules of the game, without compromising your goals.
 You can't rush creativity.

--   You *can* reduce time spent in playtesting by being efficient about scheduling and designing playtests to give maximum information for minimum play time… but there is a natural limit to this, and beyond a certain point you can't rush through playing the game.
+-   By being efficient about scheduling and designing playtests to give maximum information for minimum play time.. you *can* reduce time spent in playtesting but there is a natural limit to this, and beyond a certain point you can't rush through playing the game.

 -   Evaluation doesn't take very long; you're making a simple yes/no decision of whether the game is "done" or "good enough" based on playtest results.
 There is little to be gained by rushing through this further.